imran-mamin/tower-defense-cpp/Meeting-notes.md

 	* Update the level 1 map with the information on the enemy waves.
 	* Fix the path resolving bug once and for all.
 Add additional bounds checking into the resolving algorithm.
 	* Added missile launcher to the game.
 Improved the menu rendering in gameloop.cpp.

+## 6.12.2023
+Valerie:
+- Integrate main menu with game loop
+- Create a Button Sprite wrapper to have cleaner code
+- Select and read level by map json file, defined in `rsrc/levels.csv`
+- Include money on MapInfo to the Game object
+- Include some detail on game loop UI, including Level, Money, and Navigation Button